metalcarratt/ministry/ls/Hebrews/msg11.md

 both christ the sanctified and we who are being sanctified are of one source. because we have the same source he can call us brothers. we wouldn't call a dog our brother no matter how much we like it. so this is a matter of disposition.

+the lord was qualified to be the sanctified by his process of incarnation, crucifixion, resurrection, glorification and exaltation, which made him the firstborn son of god. we were qualified to be the ones being sanctified by the lords propitiation on our behalf, his deli bring us from death, and our being g born of the father to be the many sons of god.